fernandobouchet/calilegua_tp2/README.md

 # The Office Wiki

 This web application, developed with [Next.js](https://nextjs.org/), [Typescript](https://www.typescriptlang.org/), and styled using [Tailwind CSS](https://tailwindcss.com/), serves as a comprehensive Wiki for the TV show **The Office**.
 This project is part of a **Next.js course** that aims to enhance skills in building modern web applications.
-The application allows users to explore episodes, seasons, and cast members, as well as recommendations for similar series, all powered by the [TMDB API](https://www.themoviedb.org/documentation/api).
+The application allows users to explore episodes, seasons, and cast members, as well as recommendations for similar series, all powered by the [TMDB API](https://www.themoviedb.org/documentation/api). **Web content its in spanish only**

 ## Key Features